apache/tvm/relax_spec.md

 2. `TupleType` corresponds to tuple values, giving the type of each member of the tuple.
 3. `ShapeType` corresponds to shape values.
 4. `FunctionType` corresponds to function values (closures), giving the types of the parameters, the return type, «and whether the function is pure.»
+5. `PackedFuncType` is the type given to arbitrary packed functions (external functions).
+Since packed functions are not first-class values (`ExternFunc` can appear only in the `op` position of a `Call` node), these do not actually correspond to any value in Relax, but can be used to assign a type to `ExternFunc` nodes.
-5. `ObjectType` is the parent type of all Relax types and corresponds to all the values above as well as any values returned by `PackedFunc` calls that do not fit in the above categories.
+6. `ObjectType` is the parent type of all Relax types and corresponds to all the values above as well as any values returned by `PackedFunc` calls that do not fit in the above categories.

 The type checking rules assign types to every variable in scope and every type of expression based on the values it returns, making use of subtyping to assign more general types when a more specific one cannot be determined. «Relax is strongly typed, meaning that if a type encountered is less specific than the one expected, an error will be issued and an explicit cast (via the `cast` operator) will be required.»